Spongarda

-Spongarda is a local cake with its origins in Crema.

-The Lombardy Region includes it as ″Spongarda of Crema″ in the list of traditional food products.
+Spongarda is a local cake originating in the comune (municipality) of Crema.
+The Lombardy region includes it as spongarda of Crema in the list of traditional food products.

 Origin of the name

-In Crema the name has been documented since 1755, but its origins date back to a kind of pastry quoted by a historian from Crema, Pietro Terni, for a feast in 1526, a soft and spongy cake, from the Latin ″spongia″.
+In Crema the name has been documented since 1755, but its origins date back to a type of pastry quoted by a historian from Crema, Pietro Terni, for a feast in 1526, a soft and spongy cake, from the Latin spongia.